 Thailand has one of the great development success stories.
-Because of smart economic policies it has become an upper middle income economy and is making progress towards meeting the Sustainable Development Goals.
+Because of intelligent economic policies, it has become an upper-middle-income economy and is making progress towards meeting the Sustainable Development Goals.

 Pro-business reforms in 2018 have made it easier to start a business, get electricity, pay taxes, and trade across borders.